clojure/tools.namespace/README.md

 Change Log
 ----------------------------------------

-### Version 0.2.11-SNAPSHOT
+### Version 0.2.12-SNAPSHOT

   * In development, current Git master branch

+### Version 0.2.11 on 19-Jun-2015

   * [TNS-34] Allow reader conditionals in parsed source files

 ### Version 0.2.10 on 26-Feb-2015

   * Widen existing functions to handle both clj and cljc files in advance of reader conditional support in Clojure 1.7.

 ### Version 0.2.9 on 31-Jan-2015